s-j-cooper/s-j-cooper.github.io/_pages/about.md

 <a href="https://arxiv.org/abs/2410.01547v1">Arxiv</a>

-### Hodge-Chern Classes and Strata-Effectivity in Tautological Rings
+### (joint with Wushi Goldring) Hodge-Chern Classes and Strata-Effectivity in Tautological Rings
-Preprint, 2024 (joint work with Wushi Goldring)
+Preprint, 2024

 <a href="https://arxiv.org/abs/2404.05727">Arxiv</a>